AltropInc/alt/doc/script/Operators.md

 ## Prefix Operators

-A prefix operator is the operator placed before the operand((s), as in prefix increment and decrement operators, positive and negative signs, root:
+A prefix operator is the operator placed before the operand (the owner), as in prefix increment and decrement operators, positive and negative signs, square root:
 ```altro
 ++x  // prefix increment
 -x   // negation